-P Kyriacou Accounting Officer
+P Brewster Chair of Trustees P Kyriacou Accounting Officer

 GOVERNANCE STATEMENT

 Scope of responsibility

 As Trustees, we acknowledge we have overall responsibility for ensuring that Tudor Court Primary Academy Trust has an effective and appropriate system of control, financial and otherwise.
 However, such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance against material misstatement or loss.